raehik/old-blog.raehik.net/_posts/2014-10-12-record-all-x11-keystrokes.md

 extensively, maybe even find out which keys I 'lag' on (i.e. release only after pressing another button).
 Maybe someone could write a program for that?
 I'm too lazy :P

+*Edit: I now only record to second precision and only keydowns & repeats, because wow I stroke a lot of keys.
+You can still check it out in all its Perly glory at [raehik/xinput-keylog](!GitHub).*